dejbug/meteo-alarm/README.md

 ## 2024-06-10

-The site has a nice looking [country map](https://www.meteoalarm.rs/ciril/meteo_alarm.php) which I wanted to put in the app.
+This site has a nice looking [country map](https://www.meteoalarm.rs/ciril/meteo_alarm.php) which I wanted to put in the app.
 The site's map is glued together from a series of gifs representing the country's regions.
 There are [SVG maps of Serbia](https://commons.wikimedia.org/wiki/File:Statistical_regions_of_Serbia.svg), but none of those look exactly like this one.
 So I decided to manually trace a screenshot of the map in [Inkskape](https://inkscape.org/).
 I started by drawing the shared borders first and duplicating them.
 I had to look up [how to join two paths](https://graphicdesign.stackexchange.com/questions/46294/how-to-join-end-nodes-of-different-paths-in-inkscape#46360), which wasn't obvious at all.
 Nice, relaxing work this was, all in all.

 After vectorizing it the question became how to import it into the framework.
 Kivy's support for [SVG is experimental](https://kivy.org/doc/stable/api-kivy.graphics.svg.html).
 Neither does it feature a simple way to draw filled polygons.
 Kivy being OpenGL-based, it had to be done manually then.
 This is where I got entangled briefly with a charming little [tesselator](http://www.cs.cmu.edu/~quake/triangle.html), the 2003 winner of the [James Hardy Wilkinson Prize in Numerical Software](https://en.wikipedia.org/wiki/J._H._Wilkinson_Prize_for_Numerical_Software) no less.
 Eventually I came back to Kivy's own implementation, [experimental as it is](https://kivy.org/doc/stable/api-kivy.graphics.tesselator.html).
 It's infinitely more simple to use and it's working fine.